chloerei/material-ui/site/introduction.md

 Material UI requires JavaScript to implement some interactive operations, such as dropdown, dialog.

-It depends on the [Stimulus](https://stimulusjs.org/) framework, which is a front-end framework that is friendly to server rendering.
-This framework provides a good API for the component, taking over its life cycle, without worrying about how the component is initialized.
+It depends on the [Stimulus](https://stimulusjs.org/) framework, which is a front-end framework friendly with server rendering.

 A typical stimulus component is as follows: